 Findings of the study have captured the suitability of the application of the two theories.
 For example in the executive-legislature stand-off that ensued with the nomination of Attorney General, Chief Justice, Controller of Budget and Director of Public Prosecution, the legislature as the principal passed the NARA which provided for the mechanism for nomination of state officers.
 The executive as the agent with the responsibility of implementation exercises a delegated responsibility.
 As a delegating entity, the legislature, as principal, reserved the responsibility of oversighting the successful implementation of NARA on nominations.
 As witnessed in the standoff, the failure by the executive, to implement NARA on nomination invited the Legislature's intervention who by rejecting the nominees, compelled the executive to undertake the process afresh in compliance with the law.
-Similar cases are evident in the nomination of commissioners to the National Police Service Commission, Kenya Anti-Corruption Commission and the Chairperson of the House Business Committee.
+Similar cases are evident in the nomination of commission and the Chairperson of the House Business Committee.
 This case aptly captures the delegation and accountability tenet of principal-agent theory.